 Care is a SUNY Polytechnic Resource Team that addresses challenging, disruptive, or harmful behavior and situations by providing helpful interventions that are aimed at community safety and student success.
 Care exists to promote and maintain safety and health by identifying and assisting struggling students to become more connected to services.
 Some referrals may include mental health care and/or safety intervention.
 Faculty, staff, and students are encouraged to report concerning student behavior so that the student can be assisted.
-The Care team's composition includes: Assistant Vice President for Student Affairs as well as representatives from the Faculty, Health and Wellness/Counseling Center, Residential Life, Community Standards, University Police, Title IX Coordinator and Athletics.
-Additional faculty/staff from Utica and Albany are added to the team to ensure a prompt response to impending concerns Further information about the Care Team can be found at: https://sunypoly.edu/care.html
+The Care team's composition includes: the Assistant Vice President for Student Affairs; a full time CARE team case manager; as well as representatives from the Faculty, Health and Wellness/Counseling Center, Residential Life, Community Standards, University Police and Title IX Coordinator.
+Additional faculty/staff from Utica and Albany are added to the team to ensure a prompt response to impending concerns. urther information about the Care Team can be found at: https://sunypoly.edu/care.html